MAIMBRAIN/Portfolio/v.1/README.md

 # Portfolio
- A place for my projects
+A place for my projects - The projects in here are not actual projects.

-Initially created in the UCF Coding Bootcamp for learning purposes.
+This was initially created in the UCF Coding Bootcamp for learning purposes.
 This is not my real portfolio.
 My real portfolio is located at averystahl.com